wp-plugins/bepro-listings/readme.txt

 = Popular Uses =

 BePro Listings can be applied to any listings scenario.
 It's designed to be modular and flexible, facilitating custom combinations, as you integrate it into your current theme.
 Configure options like, # of uploads, **ajax search filter**, default search distance, and item page details.
-With our buddypress option, you can allow your members to control their own submissions (add/edit/delete).
+With our profile shortcode, you can allow your members to control their own submissions (add/edit/delete).
 Look at some of the ways people are using the plugin:

 	* Paid Listings - Use our s2member or PMPro addons to charge users for listing on your website
 	* Store Finder - List your store or shop branches including, location and contact details